 One thing that captures the charm of Kinsale is its beautiful and colourful small-town offering a relaxed atmosphere, just wandering around and exploring the winding streets and waterfront is not to be missed.

-Take a trip to the elegant Kinsale museum and explore a fascinating part of Irish history, home to an amazing collection of artefacts showcasing this Irish town’s incredible maritime history.
+Take a trip to the elegant Kinsale museum and explore a fascinating part of Irish history, home to a fantastic collection of artefacts showcasing this Irish town’s incredible maritime history.

 One thing you must do while here is to experience the beautiful walk at the Old Head of Kinsale Loop, just a short drive outside of Kinsale.
 It is considered one of West Cork’s most breathtaking coastal walking routes.
-You’ll be truly in awe of the scenery that surrounds you along with the historic sites you’ll find here including a magnificent 17th-century lighthouse.
+You’ll be genuinely in awe of the scenery surrounding you and the historic sites you’ll find here, including a magnificent 17th-century lighthouse.

 The Irish Gourmet Capital

-As briefly mentioned above Kinsale is Ireland’s Gourmet Capital, so when it comes to food, especially seafood you will be in heaven.
-Kinsale is filled with great eating establishments, and a variety of restaurants offering fine-dining to the best of Irish pub grub, you won’t be short of amazing food in this Irish town.
+As briefly mentioned above, Kinsale is Ireland’s Gourmet Capital, so you will be in heaven when it comes to food, especially seafood.
+Kinsale is filled with great eating establishments and various restaurants offering fine dining to the best of Irish pub grub.
+You won’t be short of fantastic food in this Irish town.

 This is the place to go for foodies wishing to sample the authentic taste of Ireland.
-Places to check out on your visit are Baston, Cosy Cafe, Finns’ Table and the Lemon Leaf Cafe are just a few of its best food spots.
+On your visit, Baston, Cosy Cafe, Finns’ Table, and the Lemon Leaf Cafe are just a few of its best food spots.

 3. Kilkenny, Co Kilkenny

-Famous for being Ireland’s best-preserved medieval city, rich in history and culture is Kilkenny located in Ireland’s Ancient East.
-This town needs to be on your list of places to experience in Ireland.
-Kilkenny has quickly become a favourite destination for tourists, which is easily accessible via day trips from Ireland’s capital, Dublin
+Kilkenny, located in Ireland’s Ancient East, is famous for being Ireland’s best-preserved medieval city, rich in history and culture.
+This town must be on your list of places to experience in Ireland.
+Kilkenny has quickly become a tourist favourite destination, easily accessible via day trips from Ireland’s capital, Dublin.

-Many of Kilkenny’s ancient buildings are still in beautiful conditions helping to keep its charming medieval environment.
-A visit here is sure to offer you an unrivalled experience that will stay with you long after you are gone.
+Many of Kilkenny’s ancient buildings are still in beautiful condition, helping to maintain its charming medieval environment.
+A visit here will surely offer an unrivalled experience that will stay with you long after you are gone.

-You’ll be captivated by its medieval feel of narrow lanes and historic buildings such as castles and cathedrals.
-The place is also more than a historic honeypot, it is also a creative hub known for its art and crafts; each year it hosts the ever-popular Kilkenny Arts Festival, where the best of Irish and international art is showcased.
+Its medieval feel will captivate you, with narrow lanes and historic buildings such as castles and cathedrals.
+The place is more than a landmark honeypot; it is also a creative hub known for its art and crafts; each year, it hosts the ever-popular Kilkenny Arts Festival, where the best of Irish and international art is showcased.

-Kilkenny is a quirky, fun and charming Irish town that has long provided a favourite getaway for people visiting Ireland.
+Kilkenny is a quirky, fun, and charming Irish town that has long been a favourite getaway for visitors to Ireland.

 Things to do in Kilkenny